AzothCorp/AnthropologAI/README.md

 This project is licensed under the terms of the MIT license.
 By Leric Dax (LAK), Mnemosyne Labs, and Azoth Corp (2023).

+## Notes: add other stuff asap and clean up